 (iii) Any specific market segment(s) targeted by the rail service, such as the business or leisure markets, or special services operated only on specific days or at specific times (including peak or off-peak services).

-3.4 If a TOC considers that it should receive a discount on the basis that its rail service is similar to an existing rail service that already benefits from a discount, then it should provide HS1 Ltd with details of the planned rail service and an analysis of expected traffic flows and revenues, as described above.
-HS1 Ltd will compare this with its own information on the relevant existing rail service in order to determine whether or not the two rail services are similar.
+3.4 If a TOC considers that it should receive a discount on the basis that its rail service is similar to an existing rail service that already benefits from a discount, then it should provide LSPH with details of the planned rail service and an analysis of expected traffic flows and revenues, as described above.
+LSPH will compare this with its own information on the relevant existing rail service in order to determine whether or not the two rail services are similar.

 3.5 If a rail service is considered to be similar to an existing service that benefits from a discount, a similar discount scheme will be established, applying the terms of the existing discount to the new service, in terms of the level of discount and the start and end dates.
 In order to offer the same terms to TOCs serving the same markets, the end date for the new discount scheme will the same as for the existing scheme regardless of the commencement date of the new service.
 For example, TOC 1 may be provided with a discount from December 2018 to December 2022 for a particular rail service.
-In December 2020 TOC 2 starts a new service that is considered by HS1 Ltd to be similar under the three criteria above.
+In December 2020 TOC 2 starts a new service that is considered by LSPH to be similar under the three criteria above.
 TOC 2 will receive the discount from the commencement of its service through to December 2022, rather than for a four-year period.
 This will ensure that at any one point in time all TOCs receive similar discounts for similar services.

 3.6 Any conditions to obtaining the discount will also apply to both services (see Test 5).
 In the case of a condition on minimum service levels, TOC-specific minimum levels will apply, based on the plans set out in the TOC’s discount application.
 If a similar discount scheme is established under this Test 1, Tests 2-6 will not be applied but Test 7 will still be applied.

-3.7 If a rail service is not considered to be similar to an existing rail service that benefits from a discount, Tests 2-7 will be applied, in sequential order, to determine whether or not a new discount scheme should be established by HS1 Ltd.
+3.7 If a rail service is not considered to be similar to an existing rail service that benefits from a discount, Tests 2-7 will be applied, in sequential order, to determine whether or not a new discount scheme should be established by LSPH.

 Test 2: Are new discount schemes available on HS1?

-3.8 To enable HS1 Ltd to decline to offer new discounts when HS1 is nearing capacity, Test 2 is designed to allow the general availability of discounts to be withdrawn.
+3.8 To enable LSPH to decline to offer new discounts when HS1 is nearing capacity, Test 2 is designed to allow the general availability of discounts to be withdrawn.
 This may be necessary when there is a risk that the operation of discounted services could crowd out better used and/or more profitable undiscounted services.
 This test considers the general availability of discounts to all TOCs and will be applied consistently to all TOCs and all discount applications.

-3.9 The availability of new discount schemes will be reviewed internally by HS1 Ltd, normally on an annual basis, although the availability may also be changed by HS1 Ltd when there is a material change in circumstances, in particular which results or is expected to result in a significant change in the utilisation of HS1.
-HS1 Ltd’s internal review of the availability of new discount schemes will not involve industry consultation, although the determinations, which will specify in which years discounts are available, will be notified to the ORR and set out in the HS1 Network Statement.
+3.9 The availability of new discount schemes will be reviewed internally by LSPH, normally on an annual basis, although the availability may also be changed by LSPH when there is a material change in circumstances, in particular which results or is expected to result in a significant change in the utilisation of HS1.
+LSPH internal review of the availability of new discount schemes will not involve industry consultation, although the determinations, which will specify in which years discounts are available, will be notified to the ORR and set out in the HS1 Network Statement.